wellbyt3/audit-process/README.md

     - `@complex`: Use to tag areas where bugs are likely more common.
 Examples include fees, thresholds, external integration, complex branch logic, etc.

 When you finish an entry point, go back through and:
-- [ ] Identify state updated.
-Log them in the State Tracker Google Sheet.
+- [ ] Identify state updates.
+Log them in the `State Tracker` Google Sheet.

 > **IMPORTANT**: During the first pass, focus on keeping a steady pace.
 Don’t let details or complexity break your rhythm.
 If something doesn’t click after a reasonable amount of time, tag it and move on.
 Easy to revisit it on the next pass.

 ### 2. Attacker Pass 😉
 Now that you've been through the code once, your mindset should naturally starts shifting toward an "attacker's mindest."

 Go through the code in the same order as before, but this time stop at anything tagged and follow those threads to completion.
 Sticking to the same order builds deeper context than just jumping around tags.
-If you come up with new questions and ideas, instead of tagging, dig into them until each threads have been pulled on fully.
+If you come up with new questions and ideas, instead of tagging, dig into them until each threads has been pulled on fully.

-Open the "Audit Tracker" doc and begin the 2nd pass:
+Open the `Audit Tracker` doc and begin the 2nd pass:
 - [ ] Review the constructor / initializers to understand state initialization
 - [ ] For each entry point, define input parameters.
 Make sure to go through all possible codepath variations.
 - [ ] Audit in layers
 - [ ] When you come across a tag, take whatever action is required (e.g. test, explore external integrations, etc.)
-    - Write up all bugs as I come across them.
+    - Write up all bugs as you come across them.

 ## Part 4: Bug Hunting 🐛
 By this point, you should understand all the intimate details of the protocol you're auditing.
-Time to hunt for bugs!
+Time to hunt for those non-obvious bugs!

 - [ ] Anything tagged with @complex should really be scrutinized
 - [ ] Go through `Question Bank` doc